 In the case of any transfer pursuant to (i), (ii), (iii), (v), (ix) and (xi) above, the donee, transfereer or distributee must agree in writing to be bound by the lock-up restrictions.
-In the case of any transfer pursuant to (i), (ii), (iii), (iv) and (v) above, no filing under Section 16 of the Exchange Act or other public filing, report or announcement reporting a reduction in beneficial ownership of shares of common stock shall be required or voluntarily made during the lock-up period (other than a required filing on Form 5, Schedule 13G (or Schedule 13G/A) or Schedule 13F).
+In the case of any transfer pursuant to (i), (ii), (iii), (iii), (iv) and (v) above, no filing under Section 16 of the Exchange Act or other public filing, report or announcement reporting a reduction in beneficial ownership of shares of common stock shall be required or voluntarily made during the lock-up period (other than a required filing on Form 5, Schedule 13G (or Schedule 13G/A) or Schedule 13F).
 In the case of (vi) above, if the lock-up signatory is required to file a report under Section 16 of the Exchange Act during the lock-up period, the lock-up signatory shall include a statement to the effect that such report relates to the circumstances described in (vi) above.
 In the case of (i), (ii), (iii), (v) and (ix) above, any transfer of lock-up securities must not involve a disposition for value.
 In the case of (vii) above, if the lock-up signatory is required to file a report under Section 16 of the Exchange Act during the lock-up period, the lock-up signatory shall include a statement in such report to the effect that such transfer is to us in connection with the repurchase of shares of common stock, as the case may be.
-In the case of (xiii) above, the lender taking beneficial or legal ownership of shares of common stock pursuant to such loan during the lock-up period shall agree in writing to be bound by the restrictions set forth in the lock-up agreement, and if the lock-up signatory is required to file a report under Section 16 of the Exchange Act during the lock-up period as a result of such loan, the lock-up agreement should the lender take beneficial or legal ownership of such such report set forth in the lock-up agreement should the lender take beneficial or legal ownership of such such shares of common stock during the lock-up period to the effect that the lender will agree to be bound by the restrictions set forth in t
+In the case of (xiii) above, the lender taking beneficial or legal ownership of shares of common stock pursuant to such loan during the lock-up period shall agree in writing to be bound by the restrictions set forth in the lock-up agreement, and if the lock-up signatory is required to file a report under Section 16 of the Exchange Act during the lock-up period as a result of such loan, the lock-up signatory shall include a statement in such report to the effect that the lender will agree to be bound by the restrictions set forth in the lock-up agreement, should the lender take beneficial or legal ownership of such shares of common stock during the lock-up period.

-(B) Receipt from us of shares of common stock in connection with the exercise of options or other rights granted under a stock incentive plan or other equity award plan; or

-(C) Entry into a written plan meeting the requirements of Rule 10b5-1 under the Exchange Act after the date of the lock-up agreement relating to the sale of the lock-up signatory's shares, provided that (i) the securities subject to such plan may not be transferred until after the lock-up period expires and (ii) no public announcement or filing under the Exchange Act shall be voluntarily made regarding the establishment of such plan during the lock-up period.
+- (B) Receipt from us of shares of common stock in connection with the exercise of options or other rights granted under a stock incentive plan or other equity award plan; or - (C) Entry into a written plan meeting the requirements of Rule 10b5-1 under the Exchange Act after the date of the lock-up agreement relating to the sale of the lock-up signatory's shares, provided that (i) the securities subject to such plan may not be transferred until after the lock-up period expires and (ii) no public announcement or filing under the Exchange Act shall be voluntarily made regarding the establishment of such plan during the lock-up period.